pwall567/kjson/CUSTOM.md

 ### Constructor taking `String`

-If the target class has a public constructor taking a single `String` parameter, and the JSON to be decoded is a string, then that constructor will be used.
+If the target class has a public constructor which will accept a single `String` parameter, and the JSON to be decoded is a string, then that constructor will be used.
 This is the simplest means of providing custom deserialization, and the library uses this mechanism to deserialize some system classes, for example `java.net.URL`.

+### Constructor taking `Number`

+If the target class has a public constructor taking a single parameter of one of the system number classes, and the JSON to be decoded is a number that is valid for the specified number class, then that constructor will be used.

+For the purposes of this functionality, the following are considered to be number classes:
+- any class derived from the abstract class `Number` (this includes `Int`, `Long` _etc._, as well as `BigDecimal` _etc._)
+- the unsigned integer classes `UInt`, `ULong`, `UShort` and `UByte`

+The types of the input and the constructor parameter need not match exactly, provided that the input may be converted to the parameter with no loss of precision.
+For example, a constructor taking a `Long` will be used if the JSON has a value of 1, and a constructor taking an `Int` will be used if the JSON is 5.0 (floating-point numbers are accepted as integer if the fractional part is zero).

 ### `fromJSON` function in the companion object